 Treatments for brain damage will vary due to the type of injury and the person’s symptoms.
 They can also change over time, as doctors see the extent of brain damage.

 - a foreign object in the skull or brain itself

 After treating the most acute brain injury stages, doctors may recommend treatments such as:

 - physical therapy

 Brain injury can take time and effort to recover.
-Some people may never fully return to their cognitive function before their injury.
-Over time and with treatment, doctors can work with a person and their loved ones to identify realistic expectations for a person’s recovery.
+Some people may not fully return to their cognitive function before their injury.
+Over time and with treatment, doctors can work with a person and their loved ones to identify realistic expectations for their recovery.

-Brain injury is devastating to a person and their loved ones.
-Several resources exist to provide support and education.
-These resources include:
+Brain damage can be incredibly difficult for a person and their loved ones.
+Several resources exist to provide support and education, such as:

-A person can also ask their doctor or therapist about area support groups.
+A person can also ask their doctor or therapist about local support groups.